jonghwan3/andmon/README.md

 # andmon
-It is an app project with Android Studio developed when I was an undergraduate student in 2016
+It is an app project with Android Studio developed when I was an undergraduate student at Hanyang University in 2016